JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 For the Range setting, the default value is -1.
 This means that the value is taken from the exe craft struct.
 You can view it with XwaWorskpaceViewer.
 For the IsPrecise setting, the default value is 1.
 1 means that the weapon is precise.
 0 means that there is a degree a spread like player turret.
 For the DegreeOfSpreadMask setting, the default value is 255 (0xff).
 This setting is a binary mask which control the degree of spread.
+For the DechargeRate setting, the default value is -1.
+This means that value is taken from the model DechargeRate and DechargeRate_fg_# values.
+For the RechargeRate setting, the default value is -1.
+This means that value is taken from the model RechargeRate and RechargeRate_fg_# values.
+For the EnergyLowHighSeparation setting, the default value is -1.
+This means that the value is 64.
+The value is between 0 and 127.
+This setting define where there is the separation between low and high power weapon.
+The low power weapon is used to read this setting.
 To define a profile for the player, append _Player after WeaponXXX.
 For example: WeaponXXX_Player_DurationIntegerPart or ProfileName_WeaponXXX_Player_DurationIntegerPart.
 To define a profile based on the difficulty, append _Easy, _Medium, or _Hard after WeaponXXX.
 For examples: WeaponXXX_Easy_DurationIntegerPart or ProfileName_WeaponXXX_Easy_DurationIntegerPart.
 To define a profile for the player based on the difficulty, append the player key and the difficulty key.
 For example: WeaponXXX_Player_Easy_DurationIntegerPart or ProfileName_WeaponXXX_Player_Easy_DurationIntegerPart.